mariambenmoussa/Weather-Dashboard/README.md

 python3 src/weather_dashboard.py

 ## Results
-HTML file generated will be pushed to your S3 bucket and you can visualize it by opening the file on your browser.
+The generated HTML file will be pushed to your S3 bucket and you can visualize it by opening the file in your browser.
 ![image](https://github.com/user-attachments/assets/326b8335-8e0a-4a6d-89b5-269250684466)